rgb-archive/spec/01-rgb.md

 * `version`: Version of the contract headers, 16-bit integer.
 * the entire chain of proofs received up to the issuance contract;
 * a list of triplets made with:
     * color of the token being transacted
     * amount being transacted
     * either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based* transaction or an index which will bind those tokens to the corresponding output of the transaction *spending* the colored UTXO.
+ Zero length for the list of outputs is used to indicate [proof of burn](#proof-of-burn)
 * `original_pk`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the proof commitment.
 * an optional free field to pass over transaction meta-data that could be conditionally used by the asset contract to manipulate the transaction meaning (generally for the "meta-script" contract blueprint);